cseanburns/electronic_resource_mgmt/lectures/06-interoperability.md

 # Lecture 6: Interoperability

+**Note to self:** see content at bottom to incorporate into next year's lecture.

+---

 This week we cover interoperability and link resolvers.

 Before this discussion gets complicated, remember that the fundamental idea of link resolvers is that link resolvers resolve links.
 They are a technical solution to help users of electronic resources access the full text in a library's collection based on a citation discovered in a search result, an article's list of references, or wherever else the link resolver might show up.
 It is meant to work for all items in a library's collection.
 Its reason for existence is for items that are pay-walled or for items that are inaccessible via the open web.
 Link resolvers are also used to acquire access through some other means, like inter-library loan, and though its use is motivated by electronic resources, it can identify resources that are located in the library stacks since such items will have a link (or a URL) in the online catalog or discovery system.